-When positive, the test identifies which mRNA fusion variant is present to guide selection of an appropriate monitoring assay.
+When positive, the test identifies which specific mRNA fusion variant is present to guide selection of an appropriate monitoring assay.

 An interpretive report will be provided.

-This test is only qualitative and should not be used for routine monitoring.
+This test is only qualitative and should not be used for routine (ie, quantitative mRNA level) monitoring.
 Monitoring of most chronic myeloid leukemia (CML) patients should be performed using BCRAB / BCR/ABL, p210 mRNA Detection, Reverse Transcription-PCR (RT-PCR), Quantitative, Monitoring Chronic Myelogenous Leukemia (CML).
 Monitoring of patients known to carry a p190 fusion should be performed using BA190 / BCR/ABL, p190, mRNA Detection, Reverse Transcription-PCR (RT-PCR), Quantitative, Monitoring Assay.
-If a patient is known to have a rare fusion variant that is not covered by 1 of these monitoring assays, contact Dr. McClure or Dr. Viswanatha at 800-533-1710 extension 6-5323 to discuss whether this qualitative assay can be used for monitoring.
+If a patient is known to have a rare fusion variant that is not covered by 1 of these monitoring assays, contact Dr. He or Dr. Viswanatha at 800-533-1710 extension 6-5323 to discuss whether this qualitative assay can be used for monitoring.